MiLandry/Landry-Enterprise-Specification/readme.md

 ## The Landry Enterprise Specification

 This project is coming out of a glaring need that, despite the efforts of the creators of tools and platforms, I have yet to find a platform that, in my opinion, is a general platform for solving the majority of problems facing businesses, IE, being enterprise ready.
 This specification uses the following principles.

 * Provide out-of-the-box solutions to common recurring engineering challenges

 * Leverage open source libraries whenever possible

-* Follow best practices and update the specficitation as needed to implement the most common standards and practices
+* Follow best practices and update the specification as needed to implement the most common standards and practices

 * Use interfaces and plugin architecture to facilitate swapping out modules and implementations for special use cases

 * Keep things as simple as possible

 To me, an enterprise platform implements the following points in the following method

 Software Layer

  * Authorization, and Authentication

-* Dependency management
-* Scripting for initialization and running
+ * Navigation and Routing, if applicable

  * Support for reading and storing and configuring Environmental variables.
 See The Landry Environment Variable Specification (LEVS)

+ * Out of the box support for Material Design, an opensource set of guidelines for layouts and UI/UX, so that efforts go towards solving problems over reinventing look and feel.

+ * Declaritive approach to forms

+	 * Ideally, the user facing application should be able to read metadata regarding an entity from a CRUD service backing it (EG swagger, openAPI) and automatically render a form without engineering interference.
 	 *

-*
-*
+ * Back end applications: CRUD applications Should be generated via a declarative approach eg swaggerhub.

 * container ready

 * cloud / infra ready

 * Mindful of developmental processes

 * In a means that is 'easy'.
 No special setup and environmental configuration.

 * Developer setup is completely automated.
 The developer only needs to run simple scripts to initialize and start the application.

 * Hot reloading, instant feedback for changes

+* Dependency management

+* Scripting for initialization and running